c-a-s-t-l-e/FARS-data-dictionary-website/content/index.md

 description: This interactive guide exists to make finding information in the FARS Analytical User's Manual easier.
 ---

-This is interactive guide exists to make working with the Fatality Analysis Reporting System Analytical User's Manual, 1975-2023 easier.
+This interactive guide exists to make working with the Fatality Analysis Reporting System Analytical User's Manual, 1975-2023 easier.
 ### How does this make using the manual easier?

 By applying Piercean visual design principles.